 I am a historian of the Arab world, with a particular interest in the cultural, social, intellectual, and political histories of the modern and contemporary Middle East; political thought and intellectual life in the world beyond Europe; French imperialism in the Mediterranean; and diaspora and the transregional movement of people.

 I grew up in Lebanon, France, and the United Kingdom, and completed my undergraduate and graduate studies at Cambridge.
 I held positions at Birkbeck and Princeton before returning to Cambridge.

 I’m currently at work on two book projects: a new intellectual and political history of the Arab twentieth century, for publication with Allen Lane and Basic Books; and a synoptic history of the lands that we now call Lebanon, under contract with Cambridge University Press.

 In 2016-17, I was the Chaire Ganshof van der Meersch at the Université Libre de Bruxelles, where I gave a series of lectures on ‘European Order and Middle Eastern Disorder’.
-I’ve also been fortunate to spend time as a visiting fellow at the American University of Beirut and at North Carolina State University.

 From 2018-2021, I held a Philip Leverhulme Prize in History.